bulletmark/cdhist/README.md

 [cdhist](http://github.com/bulletmark/cdhist) is a utility which provides a bash shell **cd history** directory stack.
-A bash `cd` alias calls a python helper script to intercept your normal shell `cd` command and maintain a stack of directories you previously visited which can be listed and quickly jumped to by numeric index.
+A bash `cd` alias calls a tiny helper script to intercept your normal shell `cd` command and maintain a stack of all directories you previously visited which can be listed and quickly jumped to by numeric index.

 The latest version and documentation is available at http://github.com/bulletmark/cdhist.